Questions about the Riverside Community Solar Project? Please email riversidesolar@fcgov.com.

 Utilities acquired Clean Energy Collective’s assets in the Riverside Community Solar Project on Aug.
 28, 2020.
 Utilities continues to credit customer bills according to the current Community Solar Time-of-Day pricing.
 Utilities now provides all customer service, operations, and maintenance of the array.

-See the Continuing Customer Agreement, as well as the Riverside Community Solar Program Rules for details.
+See the Riverside Community Solar Program Policy for details.

 Riverside Energy Generation and Credits#